cminyard/gensio/README.rst

 though it's done a little differently than the C interface.

-Since python is fully object oriented, gensios and gensio accepters are first-class objects, along with gensio_os_funcs, sergensios, and waiters.
+Since python is fully object oriented, gensios and gensio accepters are first-class objects, along with gensio_os_funcs, and waiters.

 Here's a small program: